-Why does Job place his life in God’s hands in spite of his sorrows?
+Job place his trust in God’s hands in spite of his sorrows.

 13:14 Wherefore do I take my flesh in my teeth, and put my life in mine hand?
 13:15 Though he slay me, yet will I trust in him: but I will maintain mine own [godly obedience] ways before him.
 13:16 He also shall be my salvation: for an hypocrite shall not come before him.

-Job is faithful to God and Job knows that God will justify God’s faithful
+Job is faithful to God and Job knows that God will ultimately justify God’s faithful

 13:17 Hear diligently my speech, and my declaration with your ears.
 13:18 Behold now, I have ordered my cause; I know that I shall be justified.

 13:19 Who is he that will plead [argue] with me? for now, if I hold my tongue, I shall give up the ghost.
 13:20 Only do not two things unto me: then will I not hide myself from thee.

 Job pleads with God, asking God not to withdraw from Job and asking God to always keep Job in fear [worshipful respect] of God.